efatto/e-efatto/account_invoice_delivery/README.rst

 * Activate developer mode.
 * Go to *Settings > Technical > Parameters > System Parameters*.
-* Locate the setting with key "delivery_auto_refresh.set_default_carrier" or create a new one if not exists.
-  Put a non Falsy value (1, True...) if you want to have default carrier computed automatically.
 * Locate the setting with key "delivery_auto_refresh.auto_add_delivery_line" or create a new one if not exists.
   Put a non Falsy value (1, True...) if you want to add automatically the delivery line on save.
-* Locate the setting with key "delivery_auto_refresh.refresh_after_picking" or create a new one if not exists.
-  Put a non Falsy value (1, True...) if you want to refresh delivery price after transferring.
-* Locate the setting with key "delivery_auto_refresh.auto_void_delivery_line" or create a new one if it doesn't exists.
-  Put a non Falsy value (1, True...) if you want to void the delivery line values (price, units ordered, units delivered) in the sale order when the delivered picking is returned to refund prior to be invoiced.

 Bug Tracker
 ===========